Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 == Changelog ==

+= WIP =
+- PHP error related to coupons has fixed.

 = 5.1.8 =
 - Updated the 'Enable Sandbox' option label and description to make them more descriptive and clear.
 - Code refactoring to improve the variable names to be more descriptive and consistent with the plugin's shortname.